 Coronaviruses also occur naturally in pets and farm animals.
 However, they are clearly distinguishable from the pathogens causing severe human respiratory disease (SARS).

-So far, there is no evidence that pigs, chickens, and other farm animals/food-producing animals common in Germany can become infected with SARS-CoV-2.
+So far, there is no evidence that farm animals/food-producing animals common in Germany play a relevant role in the spread of SARS-CoV-2 or could be relevant as a source of infection for humans.
 Therefore, testing slaughter animals for SARS-CoV-2 is not useful at this time.
-The Friedrich-Loeffler-Institut has started studies on the susceptibility of animals to SARS-CoV-2.
+The Friedrich-Loeffler-Institut has has carried out studies on the susceptibility of animals to SARS-CoV-2.
 These animal studies are important to assess the potential risk to humans and animals and to test whether these animals might develop into a virus reservoir.
-First intermediate results show that neither pigs nor chickens can be infected with SARS-CoV-2.
+The studies show that neither pigs nor chickens can be infected with SARS-CoV-2.
+These results show that cattle have a low susceptibility to SARS-CoV-2 and do not transmit the virus.

 So far, there is no evidence that dogs or cats play a role in the spread of SARS-CoV-2 (also see assessment of the European Centre for Disease Control www.ecdc.europa.eu and the WHO www.who.int).
 For the Covid-19 pandemic, human-to-human transmission is crucial for its spread.